scikit-build/scikit-build-core/README.md

 # disable this, or the empty string.
 backport.find-python = "3.26.1"

 # Select the editable mode to use.
-Currently only "redirect" is supported.
+Can be "redirect" (default) or "inplace".
 editable.mode = "redirect"

 # Turn on verbose output for the editable mode rebuilds.